danielendeg/nugetpackageupdate/specs/ConversionAPI.md

 GET [base]/{account}/templates/$default
 ```

 will reference a built-in template called `default`.
-Built-in template cannot be modified and are the same for all accounts.
+Built-in templates cannot be modified and are the same for all accounts.

 ## Managing templates